fau-masters-collected-works-cgarbin/decision-threshold-effect-on-accuracy/README.md

 ## Effect of different thresholds

-The higher the threshold for the decision is, the fewer images the model can classify.
-For this example, this is the effect of different thresholds on the model accuracy.
+The higher the threshold for the decision, the fewer images the model can classify.
+For the model used in these examples, this is the effect of different thresholds on the model's accuracy.

 | Threshold | Accuracy |
 | --------: | -------: |